James Outman Player Props: Dodgers vs. Nationals

 James Outman At The Plate

-- Outman is hitting .235 with eight doubles, three triples, nine home runs and 19 walks.
+- Outman has eight doubles, three triples, nine home runs and 19 walks while batting .238.

-- Among the qualified batters in MLB action, he ranks 122nd in batting average, 96th in on-base percentage, and 43rd in slugging.
+- Among the qualified batters in MLB action, his batting average ranks 119th, his on-base percentage ranks 98th, and he is 45th in the league in slugging.

-- In 13.5% of his games this season, he has hit a long ball, and 4.6% of his trips to the dish.
+- He has homered in 13.2% of his games this season, and 4.6% of his trips to the dish.

-- Outman has had an RBI in 13 games this year (25.0%), including seven multi-RBI outings (13.5%).
-He has also driven in three or more of his team's runs in four contests.
+- In 26.4% of his games this season, Outman has tallied at least one RBI.
+In seven of those games (13.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.